isomerpages/moe-pasirrissec/_about-us/School Motto, Crest and Songs.md

 Our school logo reflects the type of education the school aims to provide for our students.

-Our Motto, Pride, and Responsibility, derived from the initials of the school, are core values which we hope to instil in our students.
-These virtues, like sails in the wind, will help Pasirians move forward as Confident Learners, Caring and Resilient Citizens.
-The waves which form the base on which Pride and Responsibility rest, symbolise the students' development and growth in navigating complexities through a holistic education.
+Our motto, *Pride and Responsibility*, derived from the initials of the school, are the values which we hope to instil in our students.
+These virtues, like sails in the wind, will carry us forward to success and work excellence.
+The waves that form the base on which Pride and Responsibility rest, symbolise our students’ aesthetic and moral development, which are integral to their all-rounded education.

 ## **School Colours**